Lift Chairs at Top Mobility

 Before You Buy:

-(2) Lift chairs usually specify which user heights are suitable for that particular chair.
+(2) Lift chairs specify which user heights are suitable for that particular chair.
 Pay attention to the height range and be sure your chosen chair is appropriate for your height.

 (3) Customize your lift chair to suit your needs.
 Choose the right color and fabric for you and your space.
 Lift chairs offer many, many different fabric and color options to match your living room and lifestyle!